captainbrosset/devtools-tips/src/tips/en/prototype-in-the-browser.md

 date: 2022-03-25
 authors: Patrick Brosset
 title: Start your HTML and CSS prototypes in the browser directly
-tags: ["css", "html", "testing", "browser:edge", "browser:chrome", "browser:firefox", "browser:safari"]
+tags: ["tip", "css", "html", "testing", "browser:edge", "browser:chrome", "browser:firefox", "browser:safari"]
 ---
 Sometimes I need a blank canvas to prototype an idea with HTML and CSS.
 Something outside of the website I'm working on.
 Maybe I need a new layout or component and I'm not sure yet how to do it.